|

 January 2007: 12 week Antarctica, Patagonia and Falkland Islands trip

-I am back from a 12 week trip to Antarctica, Patagonia and the Falklands Islands.
-This trip was truly amazing.
+Martin is back from a 12 week trip to Antarctica, Patagonia and the Falklands Islands.
+"This trip was truly amazing.
 I sweated with emperor penguins, saw the most

 amazing mountains (and that is saying something coming from someone living in Switzerland), got close with fighting elephant seals, had dirt picked of my shoes by king penguins, took a